usa-m/usa-m/README.md

 #

-Private (for the timebeing) and the public projects are available at:
+Private repos (for the timebeing) and public projects are available at:

 <p align="left">
   <!-- CronBlocks -->